 The church hasn’t always interpreted scripture this way, though.
 Dispensational hermeneutics is fundamentally at odds with an older and more accepted form of interpretation referred to as historic protestant hermeneutics, which has been the dominant approach to interpretation since the early church.
 The pillars surrounding this (more established) interpretation of scripture are: 1.
 The New Testament should explain the Old Testament (not the other way around), 2.
 Old Testament concepts are reinterpreted in the New Testament, and 3.
 Scripture (and especially prophecy) is interpreted analogia fidei, interpreting the complicated and ambiguous biblical passages in the context of the more concise passages and patterns about the topic.
 Tertullian argued that “uncertain statements should be determined by certain ones, and obscure ones by such as are clear and plain” (On the Resurrection of the Flesh, ch 21).
 This requires that scripture be interpreted without the prerequisite that all passages must be taken literally; some may be taken figuratively or allegorical (as appropriate for the text), and should be supported and clarified in the context of more concise verses in prior works.
 This is not unlike how problems were worked out in patristic literature; writers often evaluated problem passages on the basis of other scriptures and their understanding of God.

 This form of hermeneutics – going back to the earliest of Christian history – paints an entirely different picture of Christianity.
-This interpretation gives license to be a Christian without having to accept a literal seven day creation, license to be a Christian without believing Adam and Eve started with immortal, perfect bodies1, and license to be a Christian without the notion of a violent, bloody destruction of civilization.
+This interpretation gives license to be a Christian without having to accept a literal seven day creation (if you really want to blow the mind of literal creationists, read Augustine’s wild interpretation of Genesis.).
+It gives you license to be a Christian without believing Adam and Eve started with immortal, perfect bodies1, and license to be a Christian without the notion of a violent, bloody destruction of civilization.
 The end of the world ideas of classical eschatology look incredibly different from dispensational premillennialism, and don’t include many of the themes of literal eschatology; attributing much of it to the timeline between the siege of Jerusalem and the fall of the Roman Empire.

 To best summarize the difference between the two hermeneutics is a concept I’ve already touched on: fundamentalism uses books like Daniel and Ezekiel to interpret Revelation as a prediction of the future, but historic Protestant interpretation uses Revelation to interpret Daniel and Ezekiel, to reveal God’s redemptive work throughout history, and especially as it pertained to Christ.